thijs2823/Portfolio_SSc_Internship/README.md

   - Nailfold capillary density ≤ 7 (HR 3.62, p < 0.001)
   - ENA autoantibody profile (p = 0.009)

-All visualizations available in the full report (PDF)
+All visualizations and results are available in the full report (PDF)

 ## Status
 Completed